What does viscoelastic mean

 Viscoelastic material in cataract surgery

 The main purpose of using viscoelastic substances in cataract surgery is to prevent corneal endothelial cell loss.
-This is achieved by deepening the anterior chamber, protecting the endothelium from surgical trauma, absorbing ultrasound energy, and coating the intraocular lens.
+Surgeons achieve this by deepening the anterior chamber, protecting the endothelium from surgical trauma, absorbing ultrasound energy, and coating the intraocular lens.

 What are viscoelastic agents?